West Coker

-West Coker is a large village and civil parish in Somerset, England, situated 3 mi south west of Yeovil in the South Somerset district.
+West Coker is a large village and civil parish in Somerset, England, situated 3 mi south west of Yeovil.

 History

 The name Coker comes from Coker Water ("crooked stream" from the Celtic Kukro).

 Artifacts from early settlement in the parish include a polished stone axe and boat shaped-bronze brooch.
 A Roman villa has been excavated and a bronze plate inscribed to the god Mars discovered.
 From this Mars was given the title Mars Rigisamus (which means "greatest king" or "king of kings") as it depicts a standing naked male figure with a close-fitting helmet; his right hand may have once held a weapon, and he probably originally also had a shield (both are now lost).
 The same epithet for a god is recorded from Bourges in Gaul.
 The use of this epithet implies that Mars had an extremely high status, over and above his warrior function.

 The manor descended with its neighbour East Coker until the 14th century when it passed to a junior branch of the Courtenay family.
 It was later held by the Dukes of Somerset and Northumberland protectors of Edward VI and later still by the Portmans of Orchard Portman.

 The original manor house burned down during an attack in the Wars of the Roses, although the current hamstone manor house has medieval origins, the earliest surviving portions probably being of around 1500.
 It is a grade I listed building.

 The village had a long history of growing hemp and flax for sailcloth manufacture, which made "Coker Canvas" highly prized by naval captains during the Napoleonic Wars.
-Dawes Twine Works, a late 19th-century historic building in the village used for the manufacture of rope and twine, was a featured candidate on the BBC Restoration TV series in 2006.
-The ropewalk is on the Heritage at Risk Register.
+Dawe's Twineworks, a late 19th-century historic building in the village used for the manufacture of rope and twine, was a featured candidate on the BBC Restoration TV series in 2006.
+The ropewalk was on the Heritage at Risk Register until local volunteers formed the Coker Rope & Sail Trust and raised substantial funding, including from the National Lottery Heritage Fund.
+Dawe's Twineworks is now Britain’s only surviving Victorian twineworks with its original working machinery, and is open to visitors on the fourth Saturday of every month.